m-taghva/mtip-tool/README.md

 # mtip-tool
-this tool can show your network information, just run it !
+this tool can show your network information such as public & private IP and ISP and route, just run it !